2 John 1

 The word "rejoiced" (chairo) carries the sense of deep gladness, celebration.
 John is not merely satisfied with the community's faithfulness; he is delighted by it.
 This is pastoral joy - the joy of watching those you love persist in faith.
 The strongest joy in the Christian life often comes from seeing others flourish in truth.

-John anchors this walking in "a commandment from the Father."
-He is not inventing something new.
-The call to walk in truth is not John's personal preference - it is God's commandment.
+John anchors this walking in "a commandment from the Father" - God's commandment, ancient and authoritative.
 This community knows it.
 They have been taught it.
 And they are keeping it.

 Notice verse 5: "not as though I wrote a new commandment unto thee, but that which we had from the beginning."
-John is reminding his readers that the call to love is ancient, not novel.
+John is reminding his readers that the call to love is ancient.
 Jesus taught it in His earthly ministry.
 The apostles have taught it.
-This is not a fresh idea from John; it is the old, established word of Christ.
+This is the old, established word of Christ.

 2 John 6Love Is Walking After His Commandments